What is Digital Security?

 What are examples of digital security?

 Digital security includes things like passwords, OTPs, antivirus software, firewalls, encryption, and VPNs that protect your data and systems from unauthorized access.
-It also includes advanced methods like fingerprint and facial recognition, biometric systems, and door access controls to verify identity and restrict access.
+It also includes advanced methods like fingerprint and facial recognition system, biometric systems, and door access controls to verify identity and restrict access.

 The five main areas of digital security are network security, application security, endpoint security, cloud security, and identity & access management (IAM).
 Together, they protect systems, software, devices, online data, and control who can access information.